icelynx/game-notes/lostark.md

    - Head shot (directly from front): 20% bonus damage, 10% bonus stagger damage
    - Stagger (bar under boss health bar): when depleted, boss is stunned for few seconds
    - CounterAttack: Attack directly from front stuns boss for few seconds
-   - Destruction: Break shields (red glow) some bosses apply to do more damage
+   - Destruction: Break shields (red glow) some bosses apply to do more damage, destroy parts of bosses to make fights easier
 - Runes appliable to skills and they modify how that skill works
 - Engravings are passive bonuses
    - Combat engravings: general passives and accessible for all characters on server